jonatanvicente/docker-k8s-training/quizzes/quiz_5.md

 ---

 **10. What is typically done in a workshop review at the end of this module?**
-a) Reviewing theoretical concepts only
+a) Deploying and testing a small multi-container architecture
-b) Deploying and testing a small multi-container architecture
+b) Reviewing theoretical concepts only
 c) Writing documentation for all containers
 d) Installing Kubernetes from scratch

 <details>
   <summary>Solution</summary>
-- b) Deploying and testing a small multi-container architecture
+- a) Deploying and testing a small multi-container architecture
 </details>